zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 it is a [JSON][json] array of case sensitive strings that are identifiers for authentication methods used in the authentication procedure.
-In this specific case, AMR enables an [OpenID][openid] Connect client to request a specific method of authentication, and is turned off by default.
+In this specific case, AMR enables an [OpenID][openid] Connect client to request a specific method of authentication.

+By default, this feature is turned off.

 ```
 <amr-values-supported>